-Students seeking an SMC degree have many options of schools to pick from.
+Students seeking a Saint Mary’s degree have many competitors to pick from, for example Santa Clara and UC Davis.
 Differentiation of the business department will motivate not only potential students but also their parents and the high school counselors who direct and influence student’s decisions.
+Having a clear and concise message and brand will help achieve this goal.

 Gina Meneni, the Saint Mary’s College Associate Director of Admissions, provided some statistics of interest to the Business Administration Department.